heynow-io/heynow-io.github.io/index.md

 # HeyNow

 HeyNow is a Open Sourced alerting tool.
-Having relatively simple but powerful engine and easy to integrate API it's a perfect choice for almost every use-case.
+Having relatively simple but powerful reactive engine and easy to integrate API it's a perfect choice for almost every use-case.

 Developed and supported by [Ocado Technology](http://www.ocadotechnology.com/).